GETTING PART TIME JOB IN JAPAN

 It is estimated that more than 75% of foreign students get part-time jobs in Japan.

-Should you need income to cover your daily expenses, you too may want to consider finding a part-time job or “arbeit” (アルバイト arubaito).
-Usually, students find work in services industry such as fast food shops, restaurants, cafés, hotels, or in marketing, teaching etc.
+Student have the option to work while studying (on limited hours).
+You may want to consider finding a part-time job or “arbeit” (アルバイト arubaito).
+Usually, students find work in service industry such as fast food shops, restaurants, cafés, hotels, or in marketing, teaching etc.

-We always recommend our students to work, at least a few hours per week.
-Beside the financial issue, this is another way to practice the language and improve quickly.
-Immersion is the best way to learn a language and working makes the immersion experiencemore complete.
-Further, part-time jobs enable foreign students to get acquainted with work in Japan and some of the rules and customs.
-In case you intend to look for a job in Japan after your Japanese language program, “arbeit” will have been a priceless experience.
+We always recommend students to work, at least a few hours per week.
+This is another way to practice the language and improve quickly.
+Immersion is the best way to learn a language and working makes the immersion experience more complete.
+Part-time jobs enable foreign students to get acquainted with work in Japan and some of the rules and customs.
+In case you intend to look for a job in Japan after your Japanese language program, “arubaito” will have been a priceless experience.